Mike ''The Situation'' Sorrentino Begins His Prison Sentence

-Before arriving at the Federal Correctional Institution in Otisville, New York, Mike gave his followers a final farewell by doing an Instagram Live video
+Before turning himself in, the Jersey Shore star gave his followers a final farewell by doing an Instagram Live video

 "The comeback is always greater than the setback," he said as he rode in the car with his new wife Lauren Sorrentino.